Wasps and Bee Removal

-Do you have a colony of honey bees living in the siding of your home?
+Do you have a colony of honey bees living behind the siding of your home?

-Do you have a wasp nest in the ground, or hanging on the eaves of your house?
+Do you have a wasp nest in the ground, behind the siding or hanging on the eaves of your house?

 Please read Bothered by Bees or Wasps? (.pdf) for more information and photos.

 Local hobby beekeeping associations are equipped to collect swarms from your yard.
 For information and photos on what a swarm of honey bees looks like: Swarms (by the Minnesota Hobby Beekeepers Association)

 Honey bees and bees in general are not aggressive by nature and only seek pollen and nectar sources.
 Honey or bumble bees only sting when protecting their hive or nest or themselves from a threat.
 You may be seeing a swarm of honey bees looking for a new home.
 These bees will gather on a tree limb or concealed space until scouts find a new home, usually within 12 to 36 hours.
 During swarming, the bees are especially gentle, as they are not protecting any home.

 If honey bees have taken up residence in your home, there are professionals that can remove them, but often it involves some major destruction and reconstruction of your home or building.
 For Twin Cities area removal of bees from structures, Four Seasons Apiaries

 For a more general list of Minnesota Firms: Removal of Swarms and Bees from Structures

 Bumble bees are usually only defensive (likely to sting) when their nest is disturbed.
 People can usually live peacefully with a nearby bumble bee colony by simply placing some garden fencing or chicken wire around the area of the nest entrance.
 This prevents people from accidentally getting too close to the nest, but does not interfere with the bees.
 Colonies are annual.
 If you do not discover the nest until August, it will not be long before the nest is done.